D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You want to install an Internet-facing web app named WebApp1 on multiple Azure VMs.
 The VMs must run **Windows Server 2019**.
-Connections ot WebApp1 must be spread across all the VMs.
+Connections to WebApp1 must be spread across all the VMs.
 The **VMs must be located in separate datacenters in the same region**.
 The SLA connectivity % must be as high as possible.